 Q: What was your career path?
 How long have you been doing this?

-A: I've been involved in music for about 12 years, maybe more.
+A: I've been involved in music for about 15 years, maybe more.
 I started by messing around with bands and studio projects in high school as a vocalist, over the internet and with friends.
-I decided to take a recording class at Powersound Recording Studios after I graduated, so I had to move to a larger city.
+I decided to take a recording class at Powersound Recording Studios after I graduated high school, so I had to move to a larger city.
 Ever since I graduated from that class I've been active in local bands and recording them.
-Now at 27 I've started my own company and am eager to take on some new projects.
-2012 - With Malice - Demo (all engineering, vocals), Eulogium - A Light in the Darkness (Remaster) 2013 - Kryosphere - SOL (all engineering, lead vocals) 2014 - Eulogium - In Hoc Signo Vinces (Mastering) 2018 - Sallow Regent - Poisoner (all engineering, lead vocals) 2019 - Amanda Hardy - 'Love Me I'm Rich' (Davis Hay Mix), Eulogium remaster, Sallow Regent remaster, Kryosphere remaster, Sophist EP, Kid Killit - Suffocating, Deathfull Lands full-length (Note: my bandmates over the years have been amazing and helpful whenever we were recording and going over the mixdowns.
-Especially Brent Bell who I've been in three bands with now!
-He's got a lot of experience in Edmonton's metal scene.)
+Now I've started my own company and am eager to take on new projects.
+I hope that my clients' reviews on SoundBetter thus far will speak volumes about the effort I am putting into this.

 Q: What do you bring to a song?

 A: Years of metal obsession and a respect for real metal sound from the 80s and 90s.
 Unwavering commitment to making sure that a client is satisfied with their masters.

 Q: Describe the most common type of work you do for your clients.